Calendarin Panchang Muhurat Rahu Kaal

 Gold Coast Sunshine Coast Ipswich Logan

-3. Is Rahu Kaal applicable to Gold Coast?
+1. Does Rahu Kaal apply to Gold Coast and Sunshine Coast?

 Brisbane Rahu Kaal: Solar Strategy in the River City